A list of common questions and answers.

 It’s likely that if you’re reading this, you or someone you know is tired of the way your life is at the moment.
 Addiction can take many forms and is often difficult to identify within oneself.
 You may benefit from treatment if you fit any of the following criteria:

 One of the first things we emphasize in treating addiction is that every individual’s needs are different.
 There is not a set period of time that applies to everyone when it comes to treatment.
 Studies have found that those who spend three months or longer in treatment programs have better rates of long-term sobriety.
-We offer 30, 60, 90-day programs or even longer.
-When deciding how long to go to treatment for it is helpful to consult with a professional.
+We offer 30-, 60-, and 90-day programs, or even longer.
+When deciding how long to spend in treatment, it is helpful to consult with a professional.

-In comparison to the cost addiction has on your overall health and happiness, treatment cost seems minuscule.
+Compared to the toll addiction takes on your overall health and happiness, treatment cost seems minuscule.
 However, we understand that the cost of addiction treatment is among the top concerns for individuals and families when considering treatment.

 Our trained, experienced, and knowledgeable admissions coordinators work alongside our team of financial advisors to help you determine the best financial plan.

 You’re now officially a part of the Footprints to Recovery community!
-Upon arrival, you will meet with members of our team who will help you get settled in, answer questions and give you a tour of the facility.
-You will then have the opportunity to meet with some of your treatment team such as; case manager, primary counselor, and peers.
+Upon arrival, you will meet with members of our team who will help you get settled in, answer questions, and give you a tour of the facility.
+You will then have the opportunity to meet with some of your treatment team, such as a case manager, a primary counselor, and peers.
 It is likely the day will be broken up between individual and group meetings.
-First days are often anxiety provoking, we do our best to make yours as simple and stress-free as possible.
+First days are often anxiety provoking.
+We do our best to make yours as simple and stress-free as possible.

 Of course!
-We just ask that while in individual, group, or community activities you refrain from using personal items such as these.
-Don’t worry … you’ll have plenty of time to rate us on Facebook after.
+We just ask that while in individual, group, or community activities, you refrain from using personal items like these.

 We recently asked people in our community what their biggest fear while seeking treatment was.
-While there was a variety of answers, we noticed a common theme – social rejection; fitting in, being accepted, or identifying with others.
-This does not come as a surprise, as we know with change often times comes uncertainty and fear.
+While there was a variety of answers, we noticed a common theme: social rejection; fitting in, being accepted, or identifying with others.
+This does not come as a surprise, as we know with change often come uncertainty and fear.

 Those who participate in ongoing aftercare following treatment have the greatest chance of avoiding relapse.
 Every treatment program at Footprints to Recovery involves the development of a personalized continuing care plan.
-You will work with others in the program and your treatment team to identify details such as; recovery related activities, daily coping skills, support groups, as well as recognizing triggers.
+You will work with others in the program and your treatment team to identify details such as recovery-related activities, daily coping skills, and support groups, as well as recognizing triggers.
 The goal is for you to leave treatment feeling confident, hopeful, and prepared!

 Throughout your time with us, you will learn about all of the ways in which you can remain a part of Footprints to Recovery’s community.
-We even have a dedicated alumni coordinator who’s number one priority is to help you maintain recovery and stay connected to our community.
-Those who have gone through our program are often involved in speaking engagements and community events, some even come back to work for us!
+We even have a dedicated alumni coordinator whose #1 priority is helping you maintain recovery and stay connected to our community.
+Those who have gone through our program are often involved in speaking engagements and community events.
+Some even come back to work for us!

-Currently 5 out of 9 clients are employed by the completion of treatment.
-Whether it’s exploring career options, building a resume, or networking with organizations that we partner with specifically for job placement we have a substantial amount of employment resources.
+Currently 5 out of 9 patients are employed by the completion of treatment.
+Whether it’s exploring career options, building a resume, or networking with organizations that we partner with specifically for job placement, we have a substantial amount of employment resources.

 All relationships are different.
-With that; the involvement of friends, family, or loved ones in an individuals treatment will differ with each client.
-We offer a number of ways for anyone close to a client to participate in their journey.
-From filling out questionnaires to attending individual and group family sessions – there are many levels of involvement that can give family, friends, and loved ones the opportunity to be supportive, as well as express their own concerns and challenges.
+The involvement of friends, family, or loved ones in an individual’s treatment will differ with each patient.
+We offer a number of ways for anyone close to a patient to participate in their journey.
+From filling out questionnaires to attending individual and group family sessions, there are many levels of involvement that can give family, friends, and loved ones the opportunity to be supportive, as well as express their own concerns and challenges.

-Each client is assigned a primary counselor who will work with him or her on goals and treatment planning.
+Each patient is assigned a primary counselor who will work with him or her on goals and treatment planning.
 Identifying the level of involvement of those closest to them will be a part of this process.
-The primary counselor or one of the members of the client’s treatment team will contact you about individual and family sessions.
-If you have more questions before, during, or after your loved one’s stay – you can always reach out to us directly.
+The primary counselor or one of the members of the patient’s treatment team will contact you about individual and family sessions.
+If you have more questions before, during, or after your loved one’s stay, you can always reach out to us directly.